craigwalton-dsit/inspect-soocon25/README.md

 * have internet access and are able to downlaod ~2 GiB of data

 If you don't, no worries, I hope you can still get some value from this workshop by getting a feel for the Inspect evaluation framework.
-Likewise, if you get stuck on one step, feel free to skip ahead or ask for help.
 You're also welcome to complete this in your own time - the repo will stay public.

 I suggest using [VS Code](https://code.visualstudio.com/), but any text editor and terminal will do.